 Many organizations have started incorporating security practices from the beginning of development — known as shifting left.
 A shift left approach to security allows companies to:

-This article will cover what you need to know about shift left security, including what it is, why it is critical, and best practices for implementing a shift left approach for your development team.
+In this article, we will cover what you need to know about shift left security, including what it is, why it is critical, and best practices for implementing a shift left approach for your development team.

 Shift left security is the practice of implementing security measures over the entire development cycle rather than waiting until it is nearly complete.
-It enables teams to uncover vulnerabilities, defects and bugs earlier in the development process to improve systems' speed and quality.
+It enables teams to uncover vulnerabilities, defects, and bugs earlier in the development process to improve systems' speed and quality.

-Developers are at the left part of this cycle, so moving anything towards their domain requires shifting left.
 Organizations shift security left with a series of tests throughout the development process.
 That way, they can catch and amend any weaknesses before moving on to the next stage.
 Let’s take a brief look at these tests.

 The first test starts on the developer’s desktop.
-The Software Composition Analysis (SCA) tests the external libraries and components and answers critical questions about the integrity of the software.
-Used effectively, it catches potential security concerns and bugs before the developer even writes code.
+Software composition analysis (SCA) tests the external libraries and components and answers critical questions about the integrity of the software.

 This testing is completed after each line of code.
 Automation has made this test faster and easier than ever.
 In fact, it can even catch issues while the developer is typing.